 Working to make the promise of precision medicine a reality

-Matthew Call joined Endocyte in 2003 as director of business development and has served as vice president of business development since 2012.
-He is responsible for all strategic partnering and licensing transactions.
-Mr. Call has led numerous successful partnering processes, including Endocyte’s transformational billion-dollar partnership with Merck for vintafolide.
-Prior to joining Endocyte, Mr. Call spent several years working in business development in information technology, where he structured and managed strategic relationships with firms such as Hewlett-Packard, General Electric, First Data Corporation, and Disney.
+Matthew Call joined Endocyte in 2003 and was recently named Chief Operating Officer, assuming operational responsibility for the firm.
+Prior to his role as COO, he led all strategic partnering and licensing transactions resulting in numerous successful processes, including Endocyte’s transformational inlicense of PSMA-617, which led to the $2.1B acquisition of Endocyte by Novartis, and the outlicensing process of Endocyte’s billion-dollar partnership with Merck for vintafolide, including a $120M upfront payment.
+While leading business development, Mr. Call also had responsibility for project management, strategic planning, competitive intelligence, product development and marketing functions.
+Prior to joining Endocyte, Mr. Call spent several years working in business development in the tech space, where he structured and managed strategic relationships with firms such as Hewlett-Packard, General Electric, and Disney.
 He received a BA from Brigham Young University and an MBA from Purdue University.

 Christopher P. Leamon, PhD

 Dr. Christopher Leamon joined Endocyte in 1999 as our director of biology and biochemistry.
 He currently serves as our vice president of research and development.
 Prior to joining Endocyte, Dr. Leamon was employed in the pharmaceutical industry where he conducted discovery research in the field of peptide, oligonucleotide, liposome, and DNA drug delivery for GlaxoSmithKline, a healthcare company, and Ionis Pharmaceuticals, a biomedical pharmaceutical company.
 He holds a BS in chemistry from Baldwin Wallace University and a PhD in biochemistry from Purdue University.